lexienstrom/brown-bear-adipose-sex-differences/README.md

 - Plot PCA
 - Subset significantly differentially expressed genes
 - Plot Venn diagram of DEGs
-- Subset unique upregulated and downregulated genes for male and females
+- Subset unique upregulated and downregulated genes for males and females
 - Subset shared upregulated and downregulated genes, plot the male vs female log2fc values of shared genes
 - Make heatmaps of DEGs
 - Plot the transcripts per million of two interesting genes (GPER1 and OXTR)